rursprung/fhgr-mrproj2/README.md

 [Joel Flepp](https://github.com/joel5399), [Jan Gridling](https://github.com/Prince-Sigvald) and [Ralph Ursprung](https://github.com/rursprung)
 as part of the [FHGR BSc Mobile Robotics](https://fhgr.ch/mr).

-## Goals of the Tank

-### Modes of Operation

-The tank will feature three different control modes:

-* In manual mode, the user will utilize a laptop GUI to control the tank using arrow keys.
-While in this mode, the lidar will be active but won't map the room.
-* The automatic exploration mode will scan the room and create a map of the surroundings.
-The live progress will be displayed in the laptop GUI.
+## Features

+The robot can be operated using the keyboard and driven around.
+While driving, it creates a map of its environment.
-* Once the mapping is complete, the third mode can be activated.
-In this mode, the camera will be enabled and will search for QR codes.
-Upon finding one, the gun will shoot at the QR code.
+In parallel, a camera is used to scan for a QR code and if this is found, the gun will shoot at the QR code.

 ### GUI